 A picture came into my head of the flapping of wings (as of a bird taking off), going up and down.

 And I thought that this how God sees it when we worry.
 When our “wings” are up, we are moving toward hope (and faith).
 And when our “wings” are down, we are moving toward fear.
 And much of our lives are as the flapping of a birds wings, fluctuating between these two.

 Well, Jesus here tells his disciples “do not keep worrying.”
 (Again, I prefer the NASB here because it captures the mood/tense of the verb) Here the verb is present imperative active with a negative; it is a command to stop doing something that is already taking place.

 In this context, Jesus tells his disciples, “Quit your flapping.”

 Which is comical because we are more than mere birds.
 We are His highest creation.
 We are His precious little flock.
 To whom He has given much more than food, drink, and clothing.
 He has given us a kingdom!

 And yet, Jesus sees us and our flapping around for these things which are of no lasting value, which the Father will give to us anyway.

-I must put away fear.
-I must put away anxiety.
-I must put away worry.
-I must cease my flapping.
+I must put away fear; I must put away anxiety.
+Worry must be lain aside.
+And I must rest my weary wings.